Jillderon/daily-deals/PROCESS.md

 - Cleaning up my code trhough the advice of better code hub
 - Adding in the function to reset your password (http://stackoverflow.com/questions/35808352/firebase-reset-password-swift).
 Validation email didn't work out.
 - Found a bug -> With my pickerView if I select nothing (and standard it stands on the category 'activities'), it will send an 0 and shopping will be selected!!
 - Found another bug :( -> Sometimes you have to log out twice.
 I really don't know why this is happening.
+I think I fixed this one!!
+It has to do with preforming segues.
+I had a segue that was on 'show' and I changed it to 'present modally'